A Strong Local Economy

 Supporting our Tourism Sector

-The Welsh Government has announced a consultation into the introduction of a Tourism Tax in Wales, I was disappointed that following the consultation, the Welsh Government confirmed it intended to move forward with the proposal, with the draft legislation timetabled to be introduced to the Senedd in the Autumn term of 2024.
+During 2023 the Welsh Government carried out a consultation into the introduction of a Tourism Tax in Wales, I was disappointed that following the consultation, the Welsh Government confirmed it intended to move forward with the proposal, with the draft legislation timetabled to be introduced to the Senedd in the Autumn term of 2024.
 The Local Tourism Levy would be applied to overnight stays in Wales.

-In my view, a tourism tax would be hugely damaging to the tourism industry and the wider economy particularly for our more rural areas.
-When I meet industry representatives, they clearly demonstrate the damage which this tax would cause.
+In my view, the tourism tax will be hugely damaging to the tourism industry and the wider economy particularly for our more rural areas.
+When I meet industry representatives, they clearly demonstrate the damage this tax would cause.
 I have continuously called for this policy to be scrapped and I will continue to do so in the Senedd.

 The industry is hugely important for the economy of Mid Wales, supporting our local businesses as well as highlighting Powys as a destination to visit.
 Tourism is one of the largest contributors to local jobs, local businesses, and the local economy and therefore it is of the utmost importance that we continue to support the industry.